World Dance for Humanity hits one-year mark with free daily dance classes | NewsChannel 3-12

 World Dance for Humanity hits one-year mark with free daily dance classes

-SANTA BARBARA, Calif. — On March 19, 2020, one week after a state of emergency was declared in California, World Dance for Humanity — a Santa Barbara-based nonprofit — started offering free daily dance classes on Zoom to help people cope with the isolation, inertia, and anxiety brought on by the pandemic.
-They’ve been at it ever since, seven days a week.
-That’s 365 DAYS of connection and self-care, easily accessible to all.
+SANTA BARBARA, Calif. — On March 19, 2020, one week after a state of emergency was declared in California, a Santa Barbara-based nonprofit called World Dance for Humanity started offering free daily dance classes on Zoom to help people cope with the pandemic.

-The class participants, who come from across the country and around the world, have come to depend on this daily dose of exercise and camaraderie to stay sane, in-shape, inspired, and purposeful – without putting their health at risk.
+Class participants come from across the country and around the world for their daily dose of exercise and camaraderie to stay sane, in-shape and inspired without putting their health at risk.

-Every day, 40 to 50 of all ages and abilities take the class – from those with limited mobility to seasoned dancers getting a full-body workout…and everybody in between.
-The class motto is: “Come as you are, dance as you desire.”
-It’s a unique opportunity to enjoy a lively, welcoming community that is completely virtual, and deeply personal…a chance for singles to dance like no one’s watching, for couples to cut a rug in their own living room, grandparents to groove with their grandkids.
+Classes are composed of 40 to 50 people of all ages and abilities thanks to the class motto: “Come as you are, dance as you desire.”

-Besides being free and open to everyone, what makes the class unique is the music.
-Instructor Janet Reineck (whose credentials include a Master’s in Dance Ethnology from UCLA and a PhD in Anthropology from UC Berkeley) takes her dancers on a new musical adventure each day.
-Her eclectic mix ranges from familiar pop and rock to exotic rhythms and sounds from distant lands: Afrobeat to Irish, Bollywood to Broadway, Mambo to Motown, Ragtime to R&B, Salsa to Swing.
+World Dance describes it as a chance for singles to dance like no one’s watching, for couples to cut a rug in their own living room, grandparents to groove with their grandkids.

-The music is calculated to move the body and stir the soul, but it goes far beyond that, offering the dancers a way to witness and process the seismic events of our times: natural disasters, political tsunamis, and civil unrest at home and across the globe.
+Besides being free and open to everyone, the class also makes a point to take participants on a new musical adventure each day.
+Instructor Janet Reineck, who has a Master’s in Dance Ethnology from UCLA and a PhD in Anthropology from UC Berkeley, incorporates familiar pop and rock music with more exotic rhythms and sounds from Afrobeat to Irish, Bollywood to Broadway, Mambo to Motown, Ragtime to R&B and Salsa to Swing.

 Watch tonight on NewsChannel 3-12 and KKFX Fox 11 news.